 Farberware Classic Wood Rolling Pin

 For a slightly cheaper traditional option, I’d go with Farberware’s classic wooden rolling pin.
 It’s moisture resistant, which makes it extremely durable and a great asset in your kitchen.
 It has easy grip handles for comfort, control, and even pressure application, as well as nylon bearings to ensure smooth rolling action.
-While it’s moisture resistant, it’s not completely waterproof, so it shouldn’t be put into the dishwasher.
+The rolling pin is about 17.7 inches in total length or just 10 inches for rolling portion.
+It’s moisture resistant, so it’s not completely waterproof, so it shouldn’t be put into the dishwasher.
 Hand washing with a damp cloth will do!

 Modern Laser Cut